-Referencing in regulation is becoming more common in a globalised and interconnected world.
+Referencing in regulations is becoming more common in a globalised and interconnected world.
 Jurisdictions recognise that other bodies, or organisations both within and outside their jurisdiction, have more expertise in a given sector and so it makes sense to reference such bodies / organisations.
 In fact such referencing is justified based on efficiency, limited resources and consistency.
-However, some referencing has not been conceived well and so this howtoregulate article provides a roadmap of considerations that a regulator ought to take into account before making a reference, external to the piece of regulation.
+However, some referencing in regulations has not been conceived well and so this howtoregulate article provides a roadmap of considerations that a regulator ought to take into account before making a reference, external to the piece of regulation.

 1. Targets of references